 - Contact Us

 Tocris currently offers compounds SB 431542 (TGF-β, ALK4 and ALK7 inhibitor), DAPT (γ-secretase inhibitor), Y-27632 (ROCK inhibitor) and CHIR 99021 (GSK-3 inhibitor) manufactured to cGMP specifications.
 SB 431542 and DAPT can be used in protocols for the differentiation of stem cells into neural cells, while SB 431542 can also be used as a replacement for SOX2 in the reprogramming of fibroblasts to iPSCs.
-CHIR 99021 enables reprogramming of human somatic cells into iPSCs, and Y-27632 increases the survival rate of hESCs and iPSC-BMECs undergoing cryopreservation. cGMP compound XAV 939 (tankyrase inhibitor) will be available in early 2019.
+CHIR 99021 enables reprogramming of human somatic cells into iPSCs, and Y-27632 increases the survival rate of hESCs and iPSC-BMECs undergoing cryopreservation. cGMP compound XAV 939 (tankyrase inhibitor) will be available in the near future.

 To register your interest, suggest a compound to be manufactured to cGMP, or to let us know your cGMP requirements, please fill out our cGMP Compound Register Interest form